Skip to content

 Link

-This peer-reviewed article discusses the use of longitudinal data obtained from former Educare Chicago children and families to inform continuous quality improvement of the current program.
+This peer-reviewed article discusses the use of longitudinal data obtained from former Educare Chicago children and families to inform continuous quality improvement of the program.

 Research & Evaluation Team & Collaborators